 “…”

 She punched my arm.
-“I’m joking!
+“I’m just kidding.
 Relax!”

 I laughed and took a drag.
 “Alright, well that makes me feel better.
 Personally, I never went to college.
 Too much bullshit just to be in debt.
 I was a drug dealer… and my life kinda fell apart… and that’s why I’m here.”